grind-rip/grind-rip-site/site/content/journal.md

 * 'Binary Tree Right Side View' took me 10 minutes.
 Am I becoming not trash?
 Nah, still trash, 'Construct Binary Tree from Preorder and Inorder Traversal' took me over an hour.
 * Had a call with a recruiter about an opportunity at [Seek AI](https://www.seek.ai).
 Also, had an Amazon recruiter reach out.
 Are the SWE job market Dark Ages over?

+# 2025-02-14

+* OK, just need to finish 'Tree Operations' and the last three LeetCode problems, then I'm done with trees.

+# 2025-02-15

+* Why am I doing this?

+# 2025-02-16

+* Once I hit around 35 hours of studying / work, I totally run out of steam.

+# 2025-02-17

+* OK, finishing up trees.

+# 2025-02-18

+* Created a login page for grind.rip...
+Got a little distracted...
+* Completed 'Kth Smallest Element in a BST' in about ten minutes.

+# 2025-02-19

+* Completed [Binary Tree Maximum Path Sum](/leetcode/binary_tree_maximum_path_sum) and [Serialize and Deserialize Binary Tree](/leetcode/serialize_and_deserialize_binary_tree).
+Both were pretty hard.

+# 2025-02-20

+* Took PTO today.
+Finally finished all my open tasks on my roadmap for trees.
+Moving on to arrays, then strings...